-Failure to repay payday loan is not fraud
+Before we discuss the fact that failure to repay payday loan is not fraud, please note:

 I often talk to people who have taken payday loans to help them pay their bills as they come due.

 These people often can’t get more traditional loans, or negotiate to reduce payments, and so have no option other than borrowing money at a high rate of interest.